jonboulle/nstack-docs/quick_start/module.rst

 Writing your Module
 =========================

-NStack Modules contain the methods that can be used on the NStack platform.
+NStack Modules contain the functions that can be used on the NStack platform.
 They are the building blocks which can be used to build workflows and applications.

 After this tutorial, we will have a simple Python module deployed to our NStack instance, where it can be hooked up to event and data-sources.
-This module has a single method in it which simply counts the number of characters in some text.
+This module has a single function in it which simply counts the number of characters in some text.

 .. note:: Before starting, check that NStack is installed by running ``nstack --version`` in your terminal.
 If you got information about the version of NStack you have, you're good to go.
 If that didn't work, check out :doc:`Installation </installation>` again.